ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 In the morning, we were met at breakfast with a
-[full English](https://en.wikipedia.org/wiki/Full_breakfast) (vegetarian) and lots of coffee that seemed to do the trick and put the fire in our bellies.
+[full English](https://en.wikipedia.org/wiki/Full_breakfast) (vegetarian) and lots of coffee.
+That seemed to do the trick and put the fire in our bellies.
 The helpful waitress took this photo of us, just as we were about to set off.

 <figure>
 <img src="/images/offa1/setting_off.jpg"